 “Windgap Foundation is a not for profit organisation, providing services to people with intellectual disabilities, including supported employment, supported accommodation, training, community access and community participation.
-Celebrating its 60th year of operation, Windgap has established an outstanding reputation as a quality disability service provider in the Eastern Suburbs of Sydney and prides itself on its values of ‘caring, integrity, independence, innovation and empowerment’.
+Celebrating more than its 60th year of operation, Windgap has established an outstanding reputation as a quality disability service provider in the Eastern Suburbs of Sydney and prides itself on its values of ‘caring, integrity, independence, innovation and empowerment’.
 It is Windgap’s mission to improve the quality of life of people with intellectual disabilities by supporting them in reaching their full potential and raising community awareness as to their needs and aspirations.”

 Windgap’s Rugby League enthusiasts had a football session with South Sydney Rabbitohs at Sir Joseph Banks Park.
 We would like to thank all who were involved, especially Souths Cares, Ben Lowe, Dave Tyrrell, Jason Clark and our Ambassador Matt King.